SEAF-CS/csiem-data/code/import/wamsi_theme5/readme.md

 ## AWAC (formerly ADCP)

 AWAC data is imported directly from the data lake via the script import_wwmsp5_awac (formerly import_netcdf_csv_ADCP.m).
-Each netcdf is read and data is converted to csv and written tot he data warehouse.
+Each netcdf is read and data is converted to csv and written to the data warehouse.
 Validation images are automatically created and stored along side the csv files.

 ### Issues